 OK, so this may not be the only version of French Mushroom Soup out there, but this is truly my own.
-There did not seem to be a standard recipe.
+There really isn’t a standard recipe.
 Some had cream, others didn’t.
-This one doesn’t have cream, but I do use butter.
+Some were pureed, others brothy.
+My version is made with a wonderful broth and does not use cream, but I do use butter.
 It really adds a lot to the soup.
 It helps to brown the mushrooms and gives the broth a nutty richness.
-If you do not want to use butter, go ahead and use olive oil and to lighten things up even more, use a low fat Swiss cheese instead of the Gruyere.
+If you don’t want to use butter, go ahead and use olive oil and to lighten things up even more, use a low fat Swiss cheese instead of the Gruyere.

 French Mushroom Soup with Gruyere Toasts

-1 10 oz. package white button mushrooms, wiped clean, stems trimmed and sliced
+10 ounce package white button mushrooms, wiped clean, stems trimmed and sliced

-1 10 oz. package baby bella mushrooms, wiped clean, stems trimmed and sliced
+10 ounce package baby bella mushrooms, wiped clean, stems trimmed and sliced

 1 large leek, rinsed and sliced